dlh/Pasteboard-Reset/README.md

 Pasteboard Reset
 ================

-An OS X menu bar application to clear the pasteboard.
+A macOS menu bar application to clear the pasteboard.

 License
 -------